Vegan Easter Cupcakes

 - Oil.
-I recommend a neutral oil such as sunflower.
+I recommend a neutral oil such as sunflower or rapeseed oil.
 I’ve tried with coconut oil in the past but the flavour was too strong.

 - Buttercream frosting.
 You can make your own with vegan margarine, icing sugar, lemon extract, and a little bit of food colouring.
 Or you can buy a ready-made one that’s vegan-friendly- I like Tesco Finest lemon frosting and Betty Crocker zesty lemon icing.

 - Piping bags and tips.
 You’ll need 3 piping bags, one for each colour (yellow, black and orange), as well as a large round piping tip and 2 small writing tips.